cmakow/AngrySheepHerder/README.md

 ### Implementation Timeline

-**Day 1**: Setup all necessary Node modules and familiarize myself with Phaser.
+**Day 1**: Setup all necessary Node modules and familiarize myself with Pixi.
 Get basic entry file and bare bones of the three scripts created.
 Goals:
-- Learn enough Phaser to render objects to the canvas
+- Learn enough Pixi to render objects to the canvas
 - Complete sheep script

-**Day 2**: Get more familiar with Phaser, enabling myself to get the board rendered as well as the sheep.
+**Day 2**: Get more familiar with Pixi, enabling myself to get the board rendered as well as the sheep.
 In addition, the sheep should be clickable and should be removed when clicked.

 **Day 3**: Work on clicker.js to get score, timers, lives, and other necessary features working.
 By the end of the day I want to have the entire game complete for challenge mode.